 - Teachers and Teaching Assistants plan the curriculum to meet the needs of all pupils.

-- Class teacher’s meet regularly with the AHT for Inclusion and/or SEN teacher to plan for children with identified SEN.
+- Class teacher’s meet regularly with the SENCo and/or SEN teacher to plan for children with identified SEN.

 - Lessons are differentiated in various ways using a range of resources, strategies and different outcomes, as appropriate.

 What arrangements does the school make to support pupils with SEND transferring to our school from another school?